 WMI Worker Attributes

 Worker authors using a WMI specify their implementation choices via the following attributes (as well as the data protocol attributes above), from which all OCP configuration parameters and signals are derived.
-Light green shading of the description indicates where the attribute has the same meaning as in WSI.WMI Attribute Summary
+Light green shading of the description indicates where the attribute has the same meaning as in WSI.

+The Clock and ClockSignal attributes, described in section 2.6, are applicable to WMI.

+Since WMI is a data plane interface, the worker data interface protocol attributes are applicable, as described in section 4.2.
+These are: DataValueWidth, DataValueGranularity, DiverseDataSizes, MaxMessageValues, NumberOfOpcodes, Producer, VariableMessageLength, and ZeroLengthMessages.

+WMI Attribute Summary